 Just these lines, my friends …

-I hope you’ll take a few minutes to watch my devotional for the week titled, “The Original Six-Word Story.”
+I hope you’ll take a few minutes to watch my devotional for this week titled, Father’s Day & Professor Wilson.

 This Sunday in Worship

 We invite you to join this Sunday in person or online at 8:15 am (traditional – in person only), 9:30 am (contemporary), 11:00 am (traditional) or 12:30 (Spanish – in person only).

 In our Spanish-speaking CCH community, Pastor Roldan will be leading in Father’s Day worship by preaching from Joshua 24:11-15.
 His sermon is titled; Protect Your Principles.

 I have a special treat for you this Sunday, Father’s Day.
 With all your MUMC pastors at Lake Junaluska for Annual Conference, I’ve asked my dear friend and fellow community pastor, Rev. Luke Maybry, to be your preacher for the morning.
 Luke has been the pastor of Matthews Presbyterian Church since 2017.
 Prior to that, he served as the pastor of Central Steele Creek Presbyterian, the Associate Pastor of Matthews Presbyterian, and the Student Pastor of Mooreville United Methodist Church in Mooreville, Texas.
 He is a graduate of Wofford College, Austin Presbyterian Theological Seminary, and Pittsburgh Theological Seminary.
 Luke is married to Leah, who is a CPA in Charlotte, and they have three children: Julia (15), Caroline (13), and Jack (12).
 In his spare time, Luke likes to run, play music, and get outside as much as possible.
 AND, by the way, did I tell you he is one of my favorite pastors on the planet?